mgblackwater/stevekinney.net/content/courses/testing/mocking-project.md

 ---
+title: Building A Ticket Booking System With Vitest Testing
+description: Create a ticket booking system and test it using Vitest.
-modified: 2024-09-09T17:36:53-06:00
+modified: 2024-09-28T11:31:15-06:00
 ---

 **Objective**: Apply all learned concepts in a real-world scenario.

 - Build a small ticket booking system for a Green Day concert using Vitest for testing.
 - Test cases should involve:
   - Stubbing network requests.
   - Spying on callback functions.
   - Mocking external services like payment processors.
   - Testing asynchronous flows like email notifications and payment confirmation.